-SCR is available in a number of packages in the market and is used based on the applications.
+SCR is available in several packages in the market and is used based on the applications.
 The most common SCR models are BT151, 2P4M, TYN608, and many more.
 Following are the available packages of SCR.

 The discrete plastic packages are the most common and cheap packaging available up to 1000 volts and 25A current.
 It is enclosed with a plastic casing that has three pins connecting to it.
 This package is easily residing on the circuit board along with other components.

-Plastic Module packaging is the array of the discreet plastic package.
+Plastic Module packaging is an array of discreet plastic packages.
 The plastic module contains multiple SCR in the array for better circuit organization, heat dissipation, and better visibility.
 The module can work up to 100A.

-The stud base SCR is easily mountable and having low thermal resistance.
+The stud base SCR is easily mountable and has a low thermal resistance.
 It has a screw base that connects to the heat sink.
 The stud base is available for up to 150 A current and full range voltage.